Memorandum of Understanding (MOU)

 This MOU sets out the responsibilities of all parties involved in providing a voluntary work placement.
 It helps to ensure that everyone benefits from the placement, including the school, supervisors, children, families and carers, and the candidate.

-The candidate will undertake various activities to assist the classroom teacher in the day-to-day operations.
-This includes helping with instructional and non-instructional tasks.
-The candidate will spend most of their time supporting students one-on-one or in small groups.
-They carry out set tasks under the supervision of their assigned teacher.
+The candidate will undertake various activities to assist their supervising teacher in the day-to-day operations of the classroom.
+This includes helping with all reasonable and appropriate tasks for their skills level.
+The candidate will spend most of their time supporting children’s learning and related activities.
+They may also carry out other non-instructional tasks on occasion.

-Where possible, the candidate should be exposed to various learning opportunities, including multiple subjects, ages, teachers and student needs.
+Where possible, the candidate should be exposed to various learning opportunities, including with children of different ages, temperaments, challenges, interests, development, and needs.

-The candidate will complete several assessments, each designed to be undertaken with minimal interruption to the teacher and the class:
+The candidate will complete several assessments and other documents, each designed to be undertaken with minimal interruption:

-• A demonstration assessment (completed by an ITAC assessor)
+• A demonstration assessment (completed by an ITAC assessor on site)

 • A timesheet to log hours

-No. While some providers expect teachers to spend hours completing lengthy observations and reports, our materials are designed to take 20-30 minutes in total – the report can even be completed online, saving teachers even more time.
-Teachers are also asked to provide verbal feedback to help candidates improve their professional practice, i.e. at least daily.
+No. While some providers expect teachers to spend many hours completing lengthy observations and reports, our materials are designed to take 20-30 minutes in total – the report can even be completed online, saving even more time.
+Supervisors are also asked to provide daily verbal feedback to help candidates improve their professional practice.

-While rare, schools are sometimes not happy with a candidate's performance.
-If this happens, contact us, and we'll take care of everything from there.
+While rare, supervisors are sometimes not happy with a candidate’s performance.
+If this happens, please contact us, and we’ll take care of everything from there.

 By the time candidates begin their placement, they will have completed most or all of the theory components of their course.
-This includes learning about WHS, policies and procedures, child protection, basic behaviour management concepts and techniques, foundational instructional skills and introductory knowledge of literacy and numeracy practices.
-Certificate IV candidates also learn about common disabilities and disorders such as autism, ADHD and intellectual disability.
+This includes learning about WHS, policies and procedures, child protection, basic behaviour management concepts and techniques, basic instructional skills and literacy and numeracy practices.

-Hint: For detailed information regarding the placement, please read the Vocational Placement Info Pack (Supervisors and Administrators).
-This document contains practical information to help supervisors and school managers such as what to do if a candidate is underperforming, and what the latest research says about best practice mentoring and coaching.
+For further information, please read the Vocational Placement Info Pack that accompanies this MOU.
+This document contains practical information designed to help supervisors, such as what to do if a candidate is underperforming, and what the latest research says about best practice mentoring and coaching.

-Note that the WPL info pack is email ed to schools using the details supplied in the MOU form.
+Note that the WPL info pack is emailed to schools using the details supplied in the MOU form.
 To receive a copy in advance, please email wpl@itac.edu.au.
+Candidates also have access to this document via their portal.

 Where possible, the school agrees to supply the following under the guidance, support and mentorship of a suitably experienced supervisor:

-• Safety: The school agrees to provide a safe working environment per the applicable policies, regulations, and laws for paid staff.
+• Safety: The school agrees to provide a safe working environment as per the applicable requirements that apply to employees.

 • Supervisors: The school agrees to assign a supervisor who has suitable character, demeanour, enthusiasm, training, and industry experience to adequately mentor the candidate.

-• Facilities and equipment: The school agrees to provide reasonable access to facilities and equipment to enable the candidate to carry out the tasks expected of their role.
+• Facilities, equipment and resources: The school agrees to provide reasonable access to facilities, equipment and resources to enable the candidate to carry out the tasks expected of their role.

 • Range of work: The school agrees to provide a variety of learning opportunities (where possible and reasonable to do so) to enable the candidate to expand their skills and knowledge.
 This may include spending time in multiple classrooms.

-• Feedback: The school agrees to provide regular, honest, and constructive feedback to aid the candidate's professional development.
+• Feedback: The school agrees to provide regular, honest, and constructive feedback to support the candidate’s professional development.

 • Duration: The school agrees to provide these services for no less than 100 hours (subject to the reasonable performance and behaviour of the candidate).